tokenly/php-shapeshift-io-api/README.md

 in string float format, this library keeps it that way.

 However, some values like `limit` and some others came as floats from API.
-This library converts it to strings for mainly consistency reasons.
+This library converts it to strings for consistency reasons.

 > **Important:** NEVER represent money as float!